End of year is coming, and with it comes the Telco Embargo

 Support and maintenance services will thankfully be operating as usual during the embargo period, though you should be mindful of the fact that there will likely be fewer admin and technical staff working during this period (especially Christmas, Boxing Day, and New Year’s Day) so service delays are to be expected.

-For the most part Key Communications will be running as usual, although with fewer staff onboard.
+For the most part Key Technologies will be running as usual, although with fewer staff onboard.
 So make sure to contact us early to get ahear of the curve.